UofT-UTSC-CS-sandbox/final-term-project-campusconnect/doc/sprint 4/product_backlog.md

    - Students can send an appointment request to the tutor, specifying the course they need help with, the type of help, the specific day and time range
    - Tutors can see a list of appointment requests and accept/decline each request

-8. **Recording and AI Summary**
+8. **Recording**
-   - Users can record sessions with tutors and later view the recording along with an AI-summary transcript of the session
+   - Users can record sessions with tutors and later view the recording of the session

 # User Stories